mychan24/covid19_google_mobility_map/README.md

 # COVID-19 Community Mobility Map (data from Google)

 # Data
 * Data were scraped from [google.com/covid19/mobility/](https://www.google.com/covid19/mobility/), roughtly extracted from the PDFs of each state.
-These are percent change in visits from March 29 compared to the median value from Jan 3 - Feb 6.
+These are percent change in visits from **April 5** compared to the median value from Jan 3 - Feb 6.
 * See `.Rmd` file for code that generated the maps.
-* [Link to github page website](https://mychan24.github.io/covid19_google_mobility_map/) with maps that has hover-over data (state name and percentage)
+* [Website](https://mychan24.github.io/covid19_google_mobility_map/) with maps that has hover-over data (state name and percentage)

 # Maps
 * Plotting percentage change in visits to different category of places for each state.